What is Trade Finance

 Trade Finance Products

-A brief description of some of the Key finance products is discussed in the next few sections.
+A brief description of some of the key finance products, which are crucial in understanding what is trade finance, is discussed in the next few sections

 Letter of Credit [LC]